 But improving keyword optimization is just one part of running a successful Amazon business.
 A QuickBooks-Amazon integration solution can eliminate the everyday busywork that comes with running an online business.

-And it can reduce manual data entry by automatically downloading and posting orders and expenses to QuickBooks as sales receipts, sales orders, invoices, or estimates.
 It can even improve customer experiences by keeping inventory prices and quantities up to date so that you and your customers know what’s available at all times.

 Guest contributor: Andrew Maffettone, Founder, BlueTuskr